carbon-language/carbon-lang/flang/docs/Extensions.md

 * Legacy names `AND`, `OR`, and `XOR` are accepted as aliases for the standard intrinsic functions `IAND`, `IOR`, and `IEOR` respectively.
+* A digit count of d=0 is accepted in Ew.0, Dw.0, and Gw.0 output
+  editing if no nonzero scale factor (kP) is in effect.

 ### Extensions supported when enabled by options